dvreeze/yaidom/docs/yaidom-tutorial.rst

 ----

 When creating an XML processing library, it is very tempting to make parsing and serialization of XML look easy.
-That is especially the case in Scala, because of its expressiveness.
+That is especially the case when using Scala, because of its expressiveness.
 Unfortunately, the expressiveness and orthogonality of Scala do not extend to the domain of XML processing.
 For many XML documents in the wild, the specific XML parser configuration affects the resulting DOM tree or SAX events.
 Details of whitespace handling, entity resolution, namespace handling etc. may depend heavily on the XML parser or serializer configuration, and are often obscure.
 To make things worse, different XML-related